bmrb-io/PyBMRB/docs/usage/example.rst

     `Click here for interactive html for CYS-CB histogram <../_static/cys_cb_hist.html>`_

-- Example 16: Chemical shift distribution of CYS-CB with standard deviation filter
+- Example 16: Chemical shift distribution of CYS-CB with standard deviation cs_filt

-You may exclude extreme values by using the filter based on standard deviation. sd_limit=5 would  exclude the values beyond 5 times standard deviation on moth sides of the mean
+You may exclude extreme values by using the cs_filt based on standard deviation. sd_limit=5 would  exclude the values beyond 5 times standard deviation on moth sides of the mean

 .. code:: python